sebseager/cryoem-picker-eval/guides/deeppicker.md

 ## Summary

 DeepPicker is available as a [GitHub repo](https://github.com/nejyeah/DeepPicker-python).
+We used Python 3.6 for this installation.

 The DeepPicker paper can be found [here](https://arxiv.org/abs/1605.01838).
 Refer also to the [README](https://github.com/nejyeah/DeepPicker-python/blob/master/README.md) for more information.
 The following guide is drawn in part from these resources.